rszymkiewicz/Comparison_of_Mappers/1_Overview_of_Project.md

 # Project Evaluation:
 Successful completion of this project will be determined based on the follow two major areas of the project:
 1. ***Mapping:***
+	A. Ability to obtain a sam output for each of the mapping tools.
+	B. Describe summary output of mapping tools.
+2. ***Variant Calling:***
 	A. Ability to obtain a vcf file for each of the mapping tools.
 	B. Describe features obtained in each of the vcf output files.
-2. ***Variant Calling:***
-	A. Identify the total number of SNPs and indels per mapping tool.
+	C. Identify the total number of SNPs and indels per mapping tool.
-	B. Identify similarities and differences in variant calling (SNP and indel calls) between the two mapping tools.
+	D. Identify similarities and differences in variant calling (SNP and indel calls) between the two mapping tools.

 ## The project tutorial will begin with gaining some information about the selected Illumina sequencing [sample set](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/2_Sample_Background.md).